lifeBCE/redis-single-file/README.md

 one at a time to controll the serialization of the distrubed execution.
 Redis selects the instance waiting the longest each time a new token is added.

-#### Considerations over redlock approach
+### Considerations over redlock approach

 [Redlock](https://github.com/leandromoreira/redlock-rb) is the current standard and the official approach suggested by redis themselves but the design does have some complexities/drawbacks that some may wish to avoid.
+The following is a list of pros and cons of redis single file over redlock.

 * *Pro*: Multi-master redis node configuration not required.
 * *Pro*: No polling or waiting logic needed as redis does all the blocking.